deployKF/website/content/guides/platform/deploykf-gateway.md

     You should seriously consider the security implications of exposing the deployKF Gateway to the public internet.
     Given the nature of ML Platforms, most companies choose to expose the gateway on their private network, and then use a VPN or other secure connection to access it.

+!!! info "Include custom manifests in generated output"

+    deployKF provides an `extraManifests` value for each component which allows arbitrary YAML manifests to be added to the generated output.
+    For example, [`deploykf_core.deploykf_istio_gateway.extraManifests`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L575-L579) may be used to add a custom Ingress or Secret resource to the generated output of the `deploykf-istio-gateway` component.

 ### Expose with LoadBalancer Service

 ??? steps "Steps to Expose with LoadBalancer Service"